 What I watched

 We sped through two season of “The Bear“ this summer and couldn’t get enough!
 It’s probably the most stress-inducing television show I’ve ever watched, but I loved it.
 It has a 99% on Rotten Tomatoes for a reason.

 On the horizon

-At the end of summer, I was looking forward to a small trip to Nashville coming up in November, and to celebrating the holidays.
+Per usual, I’m very late writing this update so I already know a lot of what’s happening in the fall.
+At the end of summer, I was looking forward to a small trip to Nashville and a huge trip to Italy, Greece, and Croatia.